Sharen-Thomas/Developing-an-E-commerce-Mobile-Application-with-Android-Kotlin-for-a-Perfume-Store-Zumar/README.md

 ## OVERVIEW

 Zumar is a fully functional Android e-commerce app built with Kotlin for a perfume store.
-Features secure authentication, product discovery, cart management, multi-currency support, and real-time order tracking—delivering a seamless mobile shopping experience.
+Features secure authentication, product discovery, cart management, multi-currency support, and real-time order tracking, delivering a seamless mobile shopping experience.

 ## WHAT IT DOES